Tuesday, 3 April 2018

 History

-King Kassapa
+King Datusena & Prince Kassapa

-In fear of his escaped brother Moggallana, King Kassapa sought security in the rock of Sigiriya and transformed it into an impregnable fortress.
+In fear of his escaped brother Moggallana, King Kassapa sought security in the rock of Sigiriya and transformed it into an impregnable fortress (Devendra, 1951).
 He built his abode on the summit of the rock which according to the chronicle was a palace-like unto a second Alakamanda, the abode of God Kuvera, the lord of wealth (Nicholas, 1963).
 Kassapa named his fort as Sinha-giri (Lion-rock) and turned the nearby Pidurangala into a shrine of religious worship.

-The name of Sigiriya is mentioned again in Mahawamsa at the beginning and end of the 7th century.
+The name of Sigiriya is mentioned in chronicle Mahawamsa again at the beginning and end of the 7th century.
 It accounts that there were two occasions of further killings of royalty at Sigiriya in Samghathissa II and Moggallana III (Chutiwongs et al., 1990).
 Thereafter the name Sigiriya does not occur in any of the local chronicles (Chutiwongs et al., 1990).

 The Boulder Arch No. 01 (right photograph)